Why the humble business card still deserves our love

 Receiving business cards is just as important as giving them out, and they’re great for follow-ups and lead generation.
 You’ll no doubt have already begun your professional relationship at the point of swapping cards, but keeping regular contact with your new acquaintances is equally as important and could eventually lead to new business or other golden opportunities that you might otherwise have missed.
 So, don’t throw those cards away!

 With the help of a good design and branding agency you can get your hands on a professional, stylish business card design that reflects your personality while also keeping in line with your company’s branding.

 As we just said, your business card design serves as an extension of your brand and helps to extend your message.
 The same goes for your other stationery, such as your letterheads and invoices, which all need to be singing from the same hymn sheet to create visual continuity.

 While this post is primarily about why you shouldn’t be neglecting the physical aspects of your marketing efforts, we felt it necessary to also point out the importance of a well-designed email signature to round off your communicative image.
 Almost like an electronic extension of your business card, your email signature is yet another way of reinforcing your brand and reminding your contacts what you and your business are all about.
 It also adds an eye-catching, visual aspect to emails and is yet another way of adding extra credibility and professionalism to your company with very little effort.

-Successful small business marketing is all in the detail, and these physical finishing touches should be just as much a part of your marketing efforts as the big campaigns and the great website.
+Successful business marketing is all in the detail, and these physical finishing touches should be just as much a part of your marketing efforts as the big campaigns and the great website.